 There was real rage.

 “How dare he.
 After all our work.
 He was in India.
 He was on vaction.
-Then he comes in wearing a Superman in the 11th hour.
+Then he comes in wearing a Superman cape in the 11th hour.
 Shameful.”

 Branded Trump acolytes in one cruel election cycle, Republicans fought back with the one thing they had at their fingertips: Murphy.
 And now he was in their longtime Republican districts: that guy from the AOC wing of the “Democrat” Party.
 On your front doorstep.
 Telling people – this Boston Brahmin (isn’t that what they call themselves up there?) – this very John Kerry-like dude – telling people that if they care about taxes they should probably pack.